asherliu/graph500-generator/README.md

 ---
 Compile
 -------------
-- Machine should install MPI (on colonial0, colonial03 and colonial04, as well as colonialone).
+- Machine should install MPI.
 - **make** will compile the file to executable binary

 ----